DanDias00/Website-Quiz-Page/README.md

 # Website-Quiz-Page
-Quiz page of a website
+Quiz page of a website made as a part of a project required by the university